Updated: Feb 15

 I finished up by jotting down a mini summary of highlights in the bottom corner of the page, mainly as a memory trigger for me to remember some of the sessions' highlights.
 Then I added a few splashes of color through washi tape & colored pencil, tracing back over some of my lettering to make it bolder.
 I'm undecided about some of the whitespace, but I've learned over time just to leave it rather than force a decision at this point.
 Sometime when I'm reviewing it in the future I might have a creative inspiration.

 I hope this helps you get a background feel for how I work through the creative process of Bible Quilting and also gives you some glimpses of the insights received through this conference.
-Jen & AJ are wrapping up the conference LIVE on Monday, so you still have time to join in the fun!
+Jen & AJ are great facilitators.
+If you're looking for some online resources, check out Sojo Academy.

 Follow my affiliate link to get lifetime access to all these amazing resources: